Scaling Limits of Coalescent Processes Near Time Zero: Convergence of metric spaces

 where the infimum is over all metric spaces $(Z,d_Z)$ with the above property.

 In this paper we work with non-compact spaces and there are several ways to extend the definition above to a certain class of non-compact metric spaces.
-We now introduce our notion of the Gromov-Hausdorff and Gromov-Hausdorff-Prokhorov distance on non-compact metric spaces satisfying certain properties.
+We now introduce our notion of the Gromov--Hausdorff and Gromov--Hausdorff--Prokhorov distance on non-compact metric spaces satisfying certain properties.
 Suppose that $(X,d_X,\mu,p_X)$ and $(Y,d_Y,\nu,p_Y)$ are proper Polish pointed metric spaces, that is they are complete, separable and every closed ball is compact.
-Then the (pointed) Gromov-Hausdorff distance is given by
+Then the (pointed) Gromov--Hausdorff distance is given by

 where here and throughout $B(p,r)$ denotes the closed ball of radius $r$ around $p$.